 Bayesian models for complex data

 Modeling the volatility and variability in financial data has been a highly active research area since the seminal paper by Engle introduced the ARCH model in 1982, and there are large financial markets for volatility-based instruments.
 Financial data, such as stock market returns, are typically heavy tailed and subject to volatility clustering, i.e. time-varying variance.
-They also frequently show skewness and kurtosis that evolve in a very persistent fashion or they may have been the result of a financial crisis with an unprecedented volatility.
+They also frequently show skewness and kurtosis that evolve in a very persistent fashion or they may have been the result of a financial crisis with an unprecedented volatility, see Figure 2 for modeling the degree of freedom with S&P 500 returns.
 To model such data requires sophisticated MCMC treatment, but in return, we obtain better insights into a situation that other methods can hardly tackle.

 [Fig-2 about here]

-Time series plot of the posterior median and 95% probability intervals for kurtosis in terms of degrees of freedom of the return distribution for S&P 500 stock returns.
+Time series plot of the posterior median (the blue line) and 95% probability intervals (the gray polygon) for kurtosis in terms of degrees of freedom of the return distribution for S&P 500 stock returns.

 LIDAR, Light Detection And Ranging, is a technique that uses laser-emitted light to detect chemical compounds in the atmosphere.
 In the dataset we have analyzed, the response variable (logratio) consists of 221 observations on the log ratio of received light from two laser sources: one at the resonance frequency of the target compound, and the other from a frequency off this target frequency.
 The predictor is the distance traveled before the light is reflected back to its source (range).
 Our aim is to model the predictive density p(logratio | range).
-A smooth mixture of asymmetric densities is used to model such predictive density which involves in a large number of parameters.
+A smooth mixture of asymmetric densities is used to model such predictive density which involves in a large number of parameters, see Figure 3 for the fitted curve with the confidence band.
 It is therefore likely to over-fit the data unless model complexity is controlled effectively.
 Bayesian variable selection in all parameters can lead to important simplifications of the mixture components.
 Not only does this control complexity for a given number of components, but it also simplifies the existing components if an additional component is added to the model.

 [Fig-3 about here]